Heismanish/chopper-notes/README.md

 ## Features

-- **User-Friendly Interface**: Yagami offers an intuitive and user-friendly interface, making it easy to create, manage, and organize your notes.
+- **User-Friendly Interface**: Chopper notes offers an intuitive and user-friendly interface, making it easy to create, manage, and organize your notes.

 - **Secure Authentication**: Your data is protected with secure user authentication, so your notes remain private and accessible only to you.

-- **Responsive Design**: Yagami is built with a responsive design, ensuring a seamless experience on both desktop and mobile devices.
+- **Responsive Design**: Chopper notes is built with a responsive design, ensuring a seamless experience on both desktop and mobile devices.

 ## Demo